The Best Way to Learn How to use Notion.

 Here we’ll start with a completely blank workspace and work through the basics of pages, blocks, links, databases, and more.
 By the end, you’ll be able to confidently use all of Notion’s features.

 I’m Thomas Frank, and I’m Notion geek.
 I manage and organize my entire life in Notion.
-I also use it to run my business (a team of 7) and 2-million-subscriber YouTube channel almost entirely out of Notion, and I love finding new ways to boost my productivity with it.
+I also use it to run my business (a team of 7) and 2-million-subscriber YouTube channel almost entirely out of Notion, and have been doing so for more than 3 years.